 Matcha is gorgeous.
 And making it daily may be your new favorite ritual!

-Not that pouring coffee into the same unwashed mug from yesterday isn’t a beautiful thing…but the process of making matcha is a fun, relaxing and steeped in tradition.
+Not that pouring coffee into the same unwashed mug from yesterday isn’t a beautiful thing, but the process of making matcha is fun, relaxing, and steeped in tradition.
 Matcha preparation has been the cornerstone of Japanese tea ceremonies for centuries.
-Ceremonial grade matcha, like our Positively Tea Organic Japanese Matcha, is used for its silky texture and vibrant green color.
-Ceremonial grade matcha will be a finer consistency than food grade matcha and is noted for having a sweeter flavor, tons of umami (savory, rich taste) and a pleasing finish.
+Ceremonial-grade matcha, like our Positively Tea Organic Japanese Matcha, is used for its silky texture and vibrant green color.
+Ceremonial grade matcha will be a finer consistency than food-grade matcha and is noted for having a sweeter flavor, tons of umami (savory, rich taste), and a pleasing finish.

 Matcha can be used for other awesome beauty and food recipes!